ccollicutt/ccollicutt.github.io/_posts/2023-07-28-cert-manager-ca-injector.md

 ---

+*The racoons are injecting the CA bundle, of course.*

 # {{ page.title }}

 I've been working on a simple validating webhook for Kubernetes.
 More on that later.
 However, one of the things that you need to provide when you create the Kubernetes manifest for a validating webhook is the CA bundle that the kube-api can use to validate the webhook.
 But...where does that come from?
 How do we get it into the manifest?